Published: December 2022

 Poverty is a real risk for migrants who work in low-paid low-skilled jobs (sometimes despite having higher qualifications), who are parents of young children, and who find the services supporting them already significantly stretched.
 Their children experience unfair disadvantage in schools and social activities because of both language and perceived cultural or religious differences which are amplified by racism.

-Overall, 74% of minority ethnic and migrant residents rate their optimism about future wellbeing in Belfast highly.
+Overall, 74 per cent of minority ethnic and migrant residents rate their optimism about future wellbeing in Belfast highly.
 Factors affecting optimism include feeling safe in a neighbourhood, having social connections beyond the immediate family or ethnic/national community, and the good experiences of children in education.
-Those who were not optimistic about the future (7%) were most likely to be influenced by racism in the city, in education and work environments as well as hate crimes in their neighbourhood.
+Those who were not optimistic about the future (7 per cent) were most likely to be influenced by racism in the city, in education and work environments as well as hate crimes in their neighbourhood.
 This was particularly the case for Muslims and people of African descent.

-Just three-quarters of minority ethnic and migrant participants feel safe and secure in Belfast, compared to more than 90% of the city’s residents overall.
+Just three-quarters of minority ethnic and migrant participants feel safe and secure in Belfast, compared to more than 90 per cent of the city’s residents overall.
 Those who reported hate crimes to the police in the past are largely disinclined to do so again because of unsatisfactory outcomes.
-38% of participants have experienced a racist hate crime in Belfast, and 41% experienced discrimination in other contexts.
+38 per cent of participants have experienced a racist hate crime in Belfast, and 41 per cent experienced discrimination in other contexts.
 Two-fifths of parents reported that their children experienced racist bullying in schools.

 Around two-thirds of participants were satisfied that they had enough awareness of their rights.
 Newcomers who arrived since 2020 are particularly affected in this area by the closure of services.
 Digital access is difficult for individuals in low-income situations, and navigating online information is extremely difficult for people who are not already familiar with the main statutory and community organisations in Northern Ireland.
 Participants commonly turn to minority ethnic-led or migrant support organisations for trusted information and advice, as well as law centres and citizens advice services.
 There is little opportunity or interest in joining other community groups, as local residents’ groups are perceived as uninterested in migrant or minority ethnic members joining them, and opportunities for interaction are seen as limited.
 The badging of events for nationalist/republican or loyalist/unionist communities deters migrants from attending.